yingweiwo

 Therapeutic Uses

-Phenelzine is used in the treatment of major depressive disorder. /Included in US product label/
+Phenelzine is used to treat major depressive disorder. /Included in US product label/

-Phenelzine has been used with some success in the management of bulimia nervosa. /NOT included in US product label/
+Phenelzine has shown some success in treating bulimia nervosa. /Not included in US product label/

-Nardil should rarely be the first antidepressant drug used.
-Rather, it is more suitable for use with patients who have failed to respond to the drugs more commonly used for these conditions.
+Nardil should rarely be used as a first-line antidepressant.
+It is more suitable for patients who do not respond to commonly used antidepressants.

-Nardil has been found to be effective in depressed patients clinically characterized as "atypical," "nonendogenous," or "neurotic."
-These patients often have mixed anxiety and depression and phobic or hypochondriacal features.
-There is less conclusive evidence of its usefulness with severely depressed patients with endogenous features.
+Nardil has been shown to be effective in patients with clinically described “atypical,” “non-endogenous,” or “neurotic” depression.
+These patients often have mixed symptoms of anxiety and depression, as well as phobic or hypochondriacal features.
+Evidence of its efficacy in patients with major depressive disorder with endogenous features is insufficient.

 Drug Warnings